 Musandam power plant construction

 Construction of the MPP began with the laying of the foundation stone for the plant in October 2015.
-The power plant and the main substation were built on the platform.
-The total cut volume of the project is 2.52 million metres cubed and the concrete volume is 1,000m³.
+The power plant and main substation were built on the platform.
+The total cut volume of the project is 2.52 million metres cubed while concrete volume is 1,000m³.

 Earthworks for the project included the removal of mountain materials of approximately 2.5 million metres cubed.
 The rocks were broken using pneumatic, hydraulic breakers and explosives.